shenweichen/DeepCTR/docs/source/Examples.md

 There are 2 additional steps to use DeepCTR with sequence feature input.

-1. Generate the paded and encoded sequence feature  of sequence input feature(value 0 is for padding).
+1. Generate the paded and encoded sequence feature  of sequence input feature(**value 0 is for padding**).
-2. Generate config of sequence feature with `deepctr.utils.VarLenFeature`
+2. Generate config of sequence feature with `deepctr.utils.VarLenFeat`

-``VarLenFeature`` is a namedtuple with signature ``VarLenFeature(name, dimension, maxlen, combiner)``
+``VarLenFeat`` is a namedtuple with signature ``VarLenFeat(name, dimension, maxlen, combiner)``

 - name : feature name,if it is already used in sparse_feature_dim,then a shared embedding mechanism will be used.
-- dimension : number of unique features
+- dimension : number of unique feature values
 - maxlen : maximum length of this feature for all samples
 - combiner : pooling method,can be ``sum``,``mean`` or ``max``